e271828e/Flight.jl/docs/notes/design/framework_decisions.md

 **Status.** ratified

-**Position.** Trim service: in-house dense LM default behind a value-passed backend contract (`NLoptBackend` extension = squared residuals, today's algorithm one keyword away; core carries zero optimizer deps); box bounds by step projection with saturated-at-solution flagged in the report;
+**Position.** The trim service defaults to an in-house dense LM solver behind a value-passed backend contract: the `NLoptBackend` extension takes squared residuals, putting today's algorithm one keyword away, and core carries zero optimizer deps.

+- Box bounds are applied by step projection, with saturated-at-solution flagged in the report.
-per-invocation scratch store sets instantiated from activation layouts (layout reusable, buffers die with the call; Dual un-aliasability = defense in depth, not the mechanism) — authoritative stores have exactly one writer, the commit through boundary zero; no-throw structured `TrimReport` (non-convergence = expected envelope-sweep outcome; malformed problem = `BuildError` at setup); AD obligation scoped to continuous stages + `f` + user assignment/residual math (discrete tier frozen-exact), identical to linearization's activation, build-checked by the Dual probe; C172 audit = Interpolations tables (prefer cubic knots), saturation rank-deficiency (LM-tolerated, reported), gear zero airborne.
+- Scratch store sets are instantiated per invocation from activation layouts — the layout reusable, the buffers dying with the call, Dual un-aliasability being defense in depth and not the mechanism — while authoritative stores have exactly one writer, the commit through boundary zero.
+- `TrimReport` is a no-throw structured value: non-convergence is an expected envelope-sweep outcome, a malformed problem a `BuildError` at setup.
+- The AD obligation is scoped to continuous stages, `f` and user assignment/residual math, the discrete tier frozen-exact — identical to linearization's activation, and build-checked by the Dual probe.
+- The C172 audit is Interpolations tables (prefer cubic knots), saturation rank-deficiency (LM-tolerated, reported), gear zero airborne.

 **Rationale.** Recorded only through the rejections below.